 - Assessing the perspectives and experiences of women seeking help from and the providers at the government’s services for female victims of violence, including helplines, crisis centers, and government-run shelters.

 The Council and its partners are rigorously assessing the quality and effectiveness of the strategies and services being implemented.
-Results—expected by early 2016—have the potential to transform gender biases and decrease the risk of violence against women.
+Results have the potential to transform gender biases and decrease the risk of violence against women.

 Researchers will share findings and policy and program recommendations with the governments of Bihar and India, and support the government in the expansion of successful interventions.

 Because all five of these interventions are conducted within existing government structures, project findings will have the potential to inform public-sector programs.